 - Inferiority Superiority Complex: Implied heavily with Grandma Stotch at the end.

-- Karma Houdini: Grandma Stotch gets no immediate punishment for her abuse, though Butter's speech to her at the end makes it perfectly clear that she's an empty, miserable person for what she does, and when she's in hospital dying, he'll get the last laugh.
+- Karma Houdini: Grandma Stotch gets no actual punishment for her abuse, though Butter's speech to her at the end makes it perfectly clear that she's an empty, miserable person for what she does, and when she's in hospital dying, he'll get the last laugh.
 She's quite visibly aware of that too.

 - Knight of Cerebus: Grandma Stotch.
 Butters' parents are saints compared to her.